stolksdorf/quantum/Cards.md

 **Sabotage**: Every opponent's next turn has 1 fewer actions. <br/>
 > _status: changed_ <br/>
-> [original: All other players must immediately choose and discard one of their command cards.] <br/>
+> [original]: All other players must immediately choose and discard one of their command cards. <br/>
 > The original Sabotage lead to a lot of bad-feeling moments while also not providing much upside to the person selecting it.
 If there was a specific ability you wanted to remove from a player, this card did not help you get rid of it; The affected players would just select their worse card to remove.
 This card was also a 'win-more' card where it hurt players who were behind more than it hurt players that were ahead.
 This new version can help you get 'one turn ahead' of everyone else without crippling them, it can also be used to delay someone's winning turn.

 **Unveil The Fleet**: Destroy all your ships.
 You may reroll any ships in your scrapyard once.
 Deploy any number of ships. <br/>